 - trauma in early childhood, such as abuse, neglect or violence

 - a parent or caregiver who gave you little or no support, especially if you experienced a traumatic event

 Not everyone who experiences trauma will develop a personality disorder.
 And not everyone with a personality disorder will have had a traumatic experience.
-There may be no clear reason why you’ve developed the feelings and symptoms you have.
+There may be no clear reason why you’ve developed your feelings and symptoms.

 The first step to getting support is to speak to your GP.
 They will probably refer you to a specialist who can do an in-depth assessment and diagnose you.

 With help, it is possible for things to change and improve for you.
 It may take time, but life can become more fulfilling and less difficult.

 The right treatment for you will depend on the type of difficulties you have, what’s available locally and what your preferences are.
 You may be offered talking therapy, medication or a stay in a therapeutic community.